Notice

 Your providers (doctor, nurse practitioner or physician assistant) partner together and provide care on your treatment plan with input of other care team members.

-Health unit coordinators (HUCs) assist with communication between you and your healthcare team.
+Health unit coordinators (HUCs) assist with communication between you and your health care team.

 Hospitalists are physicians who specialize in internal medicine and the general medical care of hospitalized patients.

-Nurse case managers assist your healthcare team to develop a discharge plan of care and arrange for home care, medical equipment or therapies outside of the hospital.
+Nurse case managers assist your health care team to develop a discharge plan of care and arrange for home care, medical equipment or therapies outside of the hospital.

 Social workers provide support to help you with the stresses associated with sudden and chronic illnesses and their impact on everyday life.